-The next few days were filled with, paddleboarding at Glen Haven Beach in the glass-like water.
-It's so clear at least 15 feet to the bottom.
-I won't lie though, it is freezing.
+The next few days were filled with so much fun outdoors including paddleboarding at Glen Haven Beach in the glass-like water.
+It's so clear we could see at least 15 feet to the bottom.
+I won't lie though, it is freezing!
 We learned our lesson last year and I made sure we had wetsuits this time.
 One of our favorite activities is an 11 mile bike ride (with me towing Mr. Ethan as he yelled "go faster...come on!")
 We also took a 3 hour kayak trip on the Crystal River.
 Aiden worked hard when he sat with Eugene.
-Ethan on the other hand, sat with his little feet up, trying to catch dragonflies and loving every bug that we saw while I tried to keep us from not hitting the riverbank or any trees!
+Ethan on the other hand, sat with his little feet up, trying to catch dragonflies and loving every bug that we saw.
+Myself on the other hand, I tried to keep us from not hitting the riverbank or any trees!
 You would think that all of my childhood years canoeing with my grandpap on the Connequenessing would have better prepared me for this.
 I'm sure Pap John had a few smiles from heaven that day.

-Anyway....Crystal River Outfitters is the best rental place.
+Anyway....Crystal River Outfitters is the best rental place for all things outdoors.
 They provide all of the equipment and their staff is so friendly and helpful to "non outdoors people!!"
 Seriously, I feel like we did my version of extreme sports this week!!
 Pretty sure the Olympics won't be coming to seek me out anytime soon!

 We had quite a bit of rain this year which meant more downtime inside.
 I'm not even embarrassed to say that the boys got their fair share of screen time this trip.
 But it let us have downtime as well.
 They had their moments of bickering too...but that's life in close quarters I guess.
 We love being "busy" on vacation but we needed some built in rest.
 We took naps.
 I read a book this week.
 An ENTIRE book.
 In a week!!
 Eugene read a book too!!
 They both had some spending money and bought model tanks to put together and dinosaur bones to dig which were great rainy day activities.
 We sat on the the deck and enjoyed the serenity of this nature that we don't have at home.